Tangalle in Sri Lanka for Fabulous Getaways

 Spectacular Places to Visit and Things to in Tangalle – Detailed Explanation

-Mulkirigala Rock Monastery: Mulkirigala Rock Temple is a lovely day adventure just 16km north-west of Tangalle.
-Founded on a 673ft (205m) rock, the monastery consists of seven cave temples in five different terraces.
+Mulkirigala Rock Temple is a lovely day adventure just 16km northwest of Tangalle.
+Founded on a 673ft (205m) rock, the monastery consists of seven cave temples on five different terraces.
 All five terraces and their temples are easily accessed via granite paths and steps-even if you’re willing to labor a little to make it to the peak.

 Other fascinating local adventures involve evening tours to spot turtles on the shores of Rekawa, while Tangalla can also have been used as a basis for trips to the wetlands of the Kalametiya Bird Sanctuary on the way to Hambantota.

-Kalametiya Bird Sanctuary: This must-visit bird was first designated a protected area in 1938 and has ever been a wildlife haven since then.
+This must-visit bird has first designated a protected area in 1938 and has ever been a wildlife haven since then.
 The varied landscapes, such as tidal lagoons, mangrove swamps, and grasslands, make it the ideal home for both marine life and bird species.